 Satet’s Role in Egyptian Mythology

-Since Satet was a warrior goddess, she had the responsibility of protecting the pharaoh as well as the southern borders of Egypt.
+Since Satet was a warrior goddess, she had the responsibility of protecting the Pharaoh as well as the southern borders of Egypt.
 According to the myths, she guarded the southern Nubian frontier of Ancient Egypt by using her bow and arrows to kill the pharaoh’s enemies as they came near.

 As the goddess of fertility, Satet helped those who searched for love, by granting them their wishes.
 She was also responsible for purifying the dead with water brought from the underworld.
-The Pyramid Texts mention that she used the water from the underworld to purify the pharoah.
+The Pyramid Texts mention that she used the water from the underworld to purify the Pharaoh.

 Satet’s most important role was as the goddess of innundation which stipulates that she caused the flooding of the River Nile every year.
 The story goes that Isis, the mother goddess, shed a single tear every year on the same night and Satet would catch it and pour it into the Nile.
-This tear brought about the innundation.
-Therefore, Satet was closely linked with the star ‘Sept’ which could be seen in the sky before the inundation each year, marking the start of the flood season.
+This tear brought about the inundation.
+Therefore, Satet was closely linked with the star ‘Sothis’ (Sirius) which could be seen in the sky before the inundation each year, marking the start of the flood season.

-As the daughter of Ra, Satet also performed her duties as the Eye of Ra, the feminine counterpart to the sun god and a powerful and violent force which subdues all of Ra’s enemies.
+As the daughter of Ra, Satet also performed her duties as the Eye of Ra, the feminine counterpart to the sun god and a powerful and violent force that subdues all of Ra’s enemies.

 Worship of Satet